xordos/quake3-vsp-stats/Docker.md

 ### VSP configuration

 The parser can be configured with the following ENV variabels.
-They need to be placed in _evnironment_ section of the _web_ service.
+They need to be placed in _environment_ section of the _web_ service.

 #### LOGTYPE